Shipping company TMT Group files for bankruptcy

 TMT said it had $1.52 billion of assets and $1.46 billion of liabilities, and wants court approval to hire the restructuring specialist AlixPartners as its financial adviser.

-The filing came on the same day that another large shipper, South Korea's STX Pan Ocean Co Ltd, sought protection from creditors in the United States, less than two weeks after filing for court receivership in its home country.
+The filing came on the same day that another large shipper, South Korea's STX Pan Ocean Co Ltd (028670.KS), sought protection from creditors in the United States, less than two weeks after filing for court receivership in its home country.

 Many shipping companies had in the years prior to the 2008 financial crisis been buying vessels as freight rates soared to records, only to see demand plummet as the extra capacity was arriving.